epicleber/blog_test/teaching.md

 #### Molecular Biology

-Over the winter 2016 semester, I was hired as lecturer at the [Université Sainte-Anne](https://www.usainteanne.ca/departement-des-sciences) (Sainte-Anne, NS Canada), a French-speaking university based in Nova Scotia, for teaching a full semester course on **Molecular Biology**.
-This assignment had to be done in a non traditional way since I had to teach it remotely using a webcam and a microphone.
-Not being able to sense how students receive the information and missing on the subtle feedback you often get from body language were two challenges I had to overcome from the beginning of the semester.
-The course ended up going smoothly and I believe the students enjoyed the class despite the sole virtual interaction with the teacher.
+Over the winter 2016 semester, I was hired to teach a full semester course in **Molecular Biology** at the [Université Sainte-Anne](https://www.usainteanne.ca/departement-des-sciences) (Sainte-Anne, NS Canada), a French-speaking University based in Nova Scotia.
+I had the opportunity to teach the course remotely using a webcam and a microphone.
+Teaching remotely presented several challenges, including the inability to receive tactile feedback from students and to observe and respond accordingly to subtle body language cues from students, helped develop my scientific oratory skills.
+Despite my only contact with students being virtual, the course was successful and I received positive feedback.

 #### Teacher's assistant

-During my graduate years (2004-2006, 2006-2012), I have been given the opportunity to assist undergraduate students at McGill University through their learning experience several times in various courses related to the life sciences including:
+During my graduate years (2004-2006, 2006-2012), I had the opportunity to assist undergraduate students at McGill University through their learning experience in various courses related to the life sciences including:

 - Structural Bioinformatics
 - Bio-thermodynamics